-- 2) Ataxia-Telangiectasia (A-T): One grant of \$129,898 has been made possible by Team Derek's Dreams and the A-T Children's Project to develop and train digitally based systems that can capture and analyze neurological data from children and young adults who have A-T. The awarded investigator will seek to use video, audio and multi-axis wearable device technologies to identify and validate data signatures that are specific to A-T and pattern changes that correlate with disease progression and severity of symptoms.
-A successful project will enable other researchers developing therapeutics for A-T to use these systems to make more precise and objective measurements of the A-T neurological phenotype in clinical trials, even when they are run across multiple sites.
-It is expected that artificial intelligence approaches such as unsupervised machine learning may be drawn on to identify clinically useful digital signatures. - 3) Beta-propeller protein-associated neurodegeneration (BPAN)/Neurodegeneration with Brain Iron Accumulation Disorder (NBIA) disorders: One pilot grant for \$71,471 is available for clinical and translational research studies related to the detection, diagnosis, or treatment of this rare, X-linked disorder caused by mutations in WDR45.
+- 2) Ataxia-Telangiectasia (A-T): A grant of \$70,966 has been made possible by Team Derek's Dreams and the A-T Children's Project to pursue one of three objectives: 1) to demonstrate a technique that uses multiple viral vectors or a non-viral vector to deliver and express the entire 9.2kb coding length ATM gene, potentially making gene replacement therapy possible for children with A-T, 2) to demonstrate a gene editing technique (rather than a whole-gene delivery method) that can correct ATM gene mutations observed in children with A-T by targeting small insertions, deletions and base swapping, and then confirming success with a functional assay, or 3) to identify and validate a clinically useful blood or CSF biomarker, other than NfL and AFP, that correlates with the neurological deterioration seen in A-T patients and that can be used to determine whether a potential therapeutic is having a positive benefit in a clinical trial. - 3) Beta-propeller protein-associated neurodegeneration (BPAN)/Neurodegeneration with Brain Iron Accumulation Disorder (NBIA) disorders: One pilot grant for \$66,366 is available for clinical and translational research studies related to the detection, diagnosis, or treatment of this rare, X-linked disorder caused by mutations in WDR45.
 BPAN typically is recognized in early childhood with delayed development and seizures.
 In adulthood, people with BPAN develop rapidly progressive parkinsonism.
 At the present time, symptoms may be treated but there are no cures.

 Grants are expected to generate essential resources for the scientific community, advance knowledge about BPAN disease processes, and produce preliminary data to enable national and international funding to carry the work forward.
 Examples of priority topic areas include; developing disease models that complement existing models, identifying biomarkers, delineating the molecular cascade that leads to early cellular changes, developing rational therapeutics, establishing outcome measures to be used in clinical trials, and developing other essential resources to substantially prepare the BPAN community for clinical trials.
-Natural history studies must have a component that includes participation in the International NBIA Patient Registry & Biobank.
-These grants are made possible by Team NBIA Disorders and BPAN families with the NBIA Disorders Association.
+Natural history studies must have a component that includes participation in the TIRCON International NBIA Patient Registry & Biobank.
+This grant is made possible by Team NBIA Disorders and BPAN families with the NBIA Disorders Association.